jakhac/CSMAE/README.md

 ## Model Weights

 We share model weights for the best-performing CSMAE variants [here](https://tubcloud.tu-berlin.de/s/E4RcbGjzSrjBq7R).
-To load weights into a backbone, follow the following code snippet.
+To load weights into a backbone, see the following code snippet.

 ```python
 import torch